Skip to main content

 default:"true"

-Set to “false” to disable email-based login (magic link authentication).
-When disabled, users can only authenticate via configured OAuth providers (Google, Microsoft, OIDC) and user registration is automatically disabled.
+Set to false to disable magic-link email sign-in.
+When disabled, users can only sign in via a configured SSO provider, and registration is disabled.

 REGISTRATION_ENABLED